manasias22/manasias22/README.md

   <br/>
 </h2>
 <p align="center" style="font-size: 1.1em; max-width: 800px; margin: auto;">
   Greetings, I am Mrudul Parag Chaudhari, where ambition, curiosity, and a deep passion for Artificial Intelligence define my journey as a dedicated learner and developer.
 I am committed to continuous growth and driven by the desire to create intelligent systems that make a meaningful impact.
-My interests lie in Machine Learning, Deep Learning, and Data Science, where I enjoy building models, analyzing data, and solving complex problems.
-Always eager to learn, I actively explore emerging technologies and strive to push the boundaries of innovation in AI. 📈
+Currently I'm working as a Cloud & DevOps Engineer with experience in designing, deploying, and managing cloud-based infrastructure and services.
+My expertise includes cloud platforms such as AWS, infrastructure automation, cloud security, monitoring, and DevOps practices.
+I am passionate about building scalable, reliable, and cost-effective cloud solutions that help organizations accelerate their digital transformation journey. 📈
 </p>

 <hr/>